Password migration cutoff date

 Password cost (4-31)

-The algorithmic cost, it is an integer in the range of 4-31 (by default, 13).
+The algorithmic cost, it is an integer in the range of 4-31, default is `13`.
 Each single increment of the cost doubles the time it takes to hash a password.
 It's designed this way so the password strength can be adapted to the future improvements in computation power.
+If `0`, default is used.

 Password time cost (>=3)